muyangren907/flask_tg/readthedocs/concepts/updates.rst

         pass

-Remember to check :ref:`telethon-events` if you're looking for the methods reference.
+Remember to check :ref:`wuyusile-events` if you're looking for the methods reference.

 Understanding asyncio